mgattozzi/mgattozzi.github.io/_posts/2016-10-01-haskell-rust.md

 the documentation is either outdated, unrelated to what you actually want, or just plain missing.
-I spent hours digging through old Haskell and Rust blog posts, stack overflow posts from 2009, GHC options, and god knows how many failures.
-Rather than having you dig through the depths of the archaeological nightmare that is the internet, I've decided to write this for anyone trying to use Rust in Haskell.
+I spent hours digging through old Haskell and Rust blog posts, stack overflow posts from 2009, GHC options, and god knows how many compiler errors.
+Rather than having you dig through the depths of the archaeological nightmare that is the Internet, I've decided to write this for anyone trying to use Rust in Haskell.
 Let me be clear, this article is not covering how to use Haskell in Rust.
-That might be for some other time.
+That's for some other time.

 Let's get started then.